firstlookmedia/ecstatic/README.md

 $ AWS_PROFILE=ecs-admin ./ecstatic.py
 ```

-You can learn how to configure your AWS credentials to work with [Boto3](https://github.com/boto/boto3) here: [Credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html)
+You can learn how to configure your AWS credentials to work with [Boto3](https://github.com/boto/boto3) here: [Credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html).

 #### aws-profile-gpg

-Additionally, we recommend using [aws-profile-gpg](https://github.com/firstlookmedia/aws-profile-gpg), a tool that generates role-specific IAM access tokens while safely storing your secret access keys in a [GPG](https://www.gnupg.org/) encrypted file.
+We recommend using [aws-profile-gpg](https://github.com/firstlookmedia/aws-profile-gpg), a tool that generates role-specific IAM access tokens while safely storing your secret access keys in a [GPG](https://www.gnupg.org/) encrypted file.

 ```
 # run ecstatic using aws-profile-gpg